leeolney3/30DayMapChallenge/README.md

-## #30DayMapChallenge November 2021
+## #30DayMapChallenge

-My submissions to [#30DayMapChallenge](https://github.com/tjukanovt/30DayMapChallenge) started by [Topi Tjukanov](https://twitter.com/tjukanov).
+My contributions to [#30DayMapChallenge](https://github.com/tjukanovt/30DayMapChallenge) in November 2021, shared on [Twitter](https://twitter.com/leeolney3).

-The following table contains links to the plot (and code) for each submission.
+The following table contains links to the plot (and R code) for each submission.

 | Day 01-10 | Day 11-20 | Day 21-30 |
 | :--- | :--- | :--- |